pheyvaer/http-server/README.md

 `--conneg` Enable content negotiation.

-`-- trailing` Add trailing slash when content negotiation is enabled.
+`--trailing` Add trailing slash when content negotiation is enabled.

 `-h` or `--help` Print this list and exit.